 The image of the souls of martyrs underscores the theme of persecution and suffering endured by faithful believers throughout history.
 These martyrs are depicted as crying out to God, asking for justice and vengeance for their blood that has been shed.

-The mention of twelve thousand from each of the twelve tribes of Israel symbolizes the completeness and totality of God's faithful witnesses.
+The mention of twelve thousand from each of the twelve tribes of Israel symbolises the completeness and totality of God's faithful witnesses.
 While this number may be symbolic rather than literal, it represents the idea of a multitude of believers from all nations and backgrounds who have remained faithful to God even unto death.

 The opening of the sixth seal reveals a dramatic cosmic upheaval.
-The description includes the sun becoming black like sackcloth, the moon turning blood red, and the stars falling from the sky to the earth.
+The description includes the sun becoming black like sackcloth, the moon turning blood-red, and the stars falling from the sky to the earth.

-• The falling stars, the key to the bottomless pit, and the emergence of locust-like creatures with terrifying features depict the unleashing of demonic forces upon the earth, bringing torment and suffering.
+The falling stars, the key to the bottomless pit, and the emergence of locust-like creatures with terrifying features depict the unleashing of demonic forces upon the earth, bringing torment and suffering.

-• The appearance of an army of horsemen with supernatural abilities and the two witnesses who have power over nature highlight the ongoing conflict between good and evil in the cosmic drama of Revelation.
+The appearance of an army of horsemen with supernatural abilities and the two witnesses who have power over nature highlight the ongoing conflict between good and evil in the cosmic drama of Revelation.

 The vivid and symbolic language used in these passages underscores the spiritual warfare and divine intervention depicted in the Book of Revelation, as well as the ultimate triumph of God's kingdom over the forces of evil.